Jira Project Management: A Full Guide for Beginners

 What is Jira and why is it used?

-Jira is project management software that’s often used by software development teams and product managers for team collaboration and task management.
+Jira is an agile project management tool that’s often used by software development teams and product managers for team collaboration and task management.
 Its features are purpose-built for these teams, which is why it’s such a popular option.

 What is Jira used for in project management?